soler91/noita-ws-api/README.md

 ## Installation (example servers)

-The example servers run on nodejs, so get nodejs installed, and then
+The example servers run on [nodejs](https://nodejs.org/en/), so get nodejs installed, and then

+open `install.bat` file and wait, then run `start_twitch.bat` after setting up your .env file

+or
 ```
 cd {the_example_servers_dir}
 npm install